alpinejs/alpine/packages/docs/src/en/advanced/async.md

 Because `getLabel` is synchronous, everything works as expected.

-Now let's pretend that `getLabel` makes a network request to retrieve the label and can't return one instantaniously (asynchronous).
+Now let's pretend that `getLabel` makes a network request to retrieve the label and can't return one instantaneously (asynchronous).
 By making `getLabel` an async function, you can call it from Alpine using JavaScript's `await` syntax.

 ```js
 async function getLabel() {